thewchan/uxf/README.md

 UXF is an open standard.
 The UXF software linked from this page is all free open source software.

+The primary purpose of UXF is to make developers lives easier.
+It does this by providing a convenient, scalable, easy-to-use file format that can be used for most purposes, from configuration files to application data.
+And UXF-based formats are very easy to adapt to future requirements

 - [Datatypes](#datatypes)
     - [Terminology](#terminology)
 - [Examples](#examples)